richbile/google_course/README.md

-I am editing the README file.
+jed kebfkewkfnewkncneI am editing the README file.
 Adding some more details about the project description.

 # google_course
 Google python automation course